Michael Federico

-Michael Federico is an American baseball coach, currently serving as the head baseball coach at the University of Louisiana at Monroe.
+Michael Federico is an American baseball coach, and the former head baseball coach at the University of Louisiana at Monroe.
 Federico attended college at the University of Southern Mississippi and played on the Southern Miss Golden Eagles baseball team.
 Federico served as an assistant baseball coach at the University of Memphis from 2005 to 2009, and at the University of Southern Mississippi from 2010 to 2017.
 Federico was named head baseball coach at the University of Louisiana at Monroe on June 27, 2017.
+After leaving Louisiana–Monroe following the conclusion of the 2025 NCAA Division I baseball season, Federico was named Director of Player Development at Louisiana Tech University on June 16, 2025.